ariansyahyutama/kubernetes-cluster/ckad-3.md

 This structured approach ensures that applications can be consistently containerized with the necessary runtime environment, dependencies, and configurations, making them portable across different systems.

+# Summary: Hosting a Local Repository

+The text explains the benefits of creating a local Docker repository instead of uploading images to Docker Hub.
+While Docker Hub makes image sharing easy, those images become publicly accessible.
+A local repository offers privacy and security benefits and can reduce bandwidth usage despite requiring more administrative work.

+After setting up a local repository, users can populate it with local images using the `docker tag` command followed by the `push` command.
+The text suggests initially creating an insecure repository for testing purposes before implementing TLS access for enhanced security.